 Casper Test Format

-Casper is broken down into two separate sections.
+Casper is split into two sections.

 PREview Test Format

-Students are asked to evaluate the effectiveness of behavioral responses to each of these scenarios in a multiple choice format.
+Students are asked to evaluate the effectiveness of behavioral responses to each of these scenarios in a multiple-choice format.

 Each scenario is a short paragraph that outlines a potential problem students may face.
 The scenario is followed by a list of potential items (responses) that describe the actions you could take in response to the dilemma.
 Students must rate the effectiveness of each response using a 4-point scale: